 When the claimant has to prove actual malice, the matter becomes further complicated since “[t]he need to show intent necessarily means that the actual malice standard will have different elements of proof in ordinary defamation cases than in defamation by implication cases.”

-If The Plaintiff Is A Public Figure That Has To Prove Actual Malice in a Defamation by Implication Case, How Can He or She Show Intent?
+If The Plaintiff Is A Public Figure That Must Prove Actual Malice in a Defamation by Implication Case, How Can He or She Show Intent?

-In cases where actual malice plays a role, the plaintiff must prove that the defendant knowingly made questionable information public.
+In actual malice cases, the plaintiff must prove the defendant knowingly made questionable information public.
 So, what happens in a defamation by insinuation suit?
 After all, by definition, a public figure plaintiff must prove the defendant intended to convey the insidious meaning, as opposed to the innocent meaning, of the doubly connoted statement.

 The Third Circuit addressed this issue when reviewing Kendall v.
 Virgin Island Daily News in March 2013.

 Kendall v.
-VI Daily News: The Quick Summary
+VI Daily News: A Defamation By Implication Case Study

 In 2007, Judge Leon Kendall let a guy (we’ll call him “Nigel”) out on bail.
 While awaiting his next hearing, Nigel allegedly raped and killed a 12-year-old girl.
 A reporter for the Virgin Island Daily News published an article insinuating that Kendall let Nigel out despite knowing his violent background.
 The incident sparked protests outside the courthouse.